Hotel Arbez: World War II and afterwards

-During the German occupation of France in World War II, their troops were allowed to enter the French side of the hotel, but were strictly prohibited from crossing to the Swiss side.
+During the German occupation of France in World War II, German troops were allowed to enter the French side of the hotel, but were strictly prohibited from crossing to the Swiss side.
 Since the stairway to the upper floor started in French territory but ended in Switzerland (the border lies on the 7th step of the stairway) the Germans were not permitted to access any of the upper rooms, which became a refuge for refugees and French Resistance members.
 The owner at the time was Max Arbez, who along with his wife Angèle rescued Jews fleeing the Germans in occupied France.
 For this he was posthumously honoured as Righteous Among the Nations by Yad Vashem on April 22, 2012.

 The hotel was chosen in 1962 for the initial (secret) contacts between the French government and the Algerian FLN (with the latter entering from the neutral Swiss side), which led to the negotiation of the Évian Accords between France and Algeria, which resulted in the independence of the latter.